Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 State Library of Victoria

-We highly recommend a quick visit to Australia’s oldest public library building (1856) and one of the first free libraries in the world.
+Worth a quick visit.
+Australia’s oldest public library building dates from 1856 and was one of the first free libraries in the world.
+With over two million visitors a year, it is currently the third busiest library in the world.

-Be sure to pop into the La Trobe Reading Room and marvel at the six-story high dome roof.
-With seating for 320 readers, this room alone always makes me want to move to the city just so I can sit and work in this space!
+Pop into the La Trobe Reading Room and take in the six-storey domed roof.
+With seating for 320 readers, this room alone always makes me want to move to the city just so I can sit and work here.

 Old Melbourne Gaol

-Next up we have Old Melbourne Gaol, which operated from 1842 to 1929.
-This is where Australia’s most renowned bushranger, Ned Kelly, was hung in 1854.
+Old Melbourne Gaol operated from 1842 to 1929.
+This is where Australia’s most renowned bushranger, Ned Kelly, was hanged in 1880.

 Time for a drink

-This afternoon, book yourself on a bar tour and learn about the city’s incredible small bar culture.
-Your tour guide will show you more in two hours than you can find alone and give you plenty of tips for the next few days.
-I thoroughly enjoyed our tour with Little Lon (read more below) my favourite bar of the day.
+This afternoon, book yourself on a bar tour and learn about the city’s small bar scene.
+A good guide will show you more in two hours than you’d find poking around alone, and you’ll leave with a list of places to come back to.
+I had a great time on our tour with Little Lon — my favourite bar of the day.

-Prefer to see the sites of this entire day on a guided experience?
-Check out this free 2.5 to 3 hour walking tour that will cover similar ground to our suggestions above, but at a much faster pace (we suggest a donation of $15 pp.)
+Prefer to cover the sights of this entire day on a guided walk?
+There is a free 2.5 to 3 hour walking tour that covers similar ground at a faster pace.
+We suggest a donation of $15 per person.

 Day 2 – The Beach and the Suburbs